 This course includes a significant reading load (approximately 100 pages per week).
 To get through this material as efficiently as possible, you may find it more effective to approach the reading in this manner: Read the introduction and then conclusion to identify the author's main argument(s).
-Then scan section headings (or the first sentence in each paragraph) to see how the author develops and supports the main argument.
-Finally, reserve detailed reading for those sections that clarify the argument or provide supporting evidence.
+Then scan section and first paragraph of each section to see how the author develops and supports the main argument.
+Reserve detailed reading for those sections that clarify the argument or provide supporting evidence.
 Give yourself time to think about the reading, challenging its arguments or coming up with additional evidence that you believe supports the presented arguments.